 Formulate Answers to Possible Questions

 Based on the job description, you should be able to identify skills important to the position and develop possible questions designed to articulate these skills.
-You can also get additional sample questions from Career Services.
+You can also get additional sample questions from the Center for Career & Professional Development.
 Review the STAR method (cite a Situation and Task in relation to the Action you took and the Results) to prepare for “tell me about a time…” questions used in common behavioral interviewing.

 Prepare Your Own List of Questions for the Employer